secretstartups/handbook/support/workflows/feedbacks_and_complaints.html.md

 ### Responding to feedback

-If a customer rates a ticket, an email will be sent to the support engineer and the Zendesk manager.
+If a customer rates a ticket by submitting a survey then an email will be sent to the support engineer and the Zendesk SSAT manager.
+The on-call SSAT Manager will then follow [this workflow](/handbook/support/workflows/how-to-respond-to-feedback.html) to process the responses.

-The on-call SSAT Manager will follow [this workflow](/handbook/support/workflows/how-to-respond-to-feedback.html) to process the responses.
+Alternatively if the customer expresses feedback or raises concerns within a ticket but does not submit a survey.
+Then please highlight the ticket and the feedback to your manager for further guideance.
+As it is important that this feedback is collated and acted upon for example, there may be a need to get the Account Manager or TAM involved.
+Typical examples may include but are not limited to feedback on the product, the support processes, the techncially handling of a ticket or the engineer responsivness.